appdev-projects/rails-7-template/README.md

 However, in AppDev, we typically want to first demonstrate UJS and then enable Turbo manually when we want it.

-Therefore, UJS is set up via:
+Therefore, UJS has been pre-configured in this app per [these instructions](https://github.com/hotwired/turbo-rails/blob/main/UPGRADING.md#upgrading-from-rails-ujs--turbolinks-to-turbo).

 Also, by default, Turbo is disabled via: